dataPulverizer/KernelMatrixBenchmark/README.md

 end
 ```

-These optimizations are quite visible but very easy to apply.
+These optimizations are quite visible but easy to apply.
+Note that Julia has the `@fastmath` macro for applying fast math to individual code lines/blocks but only the command line option was used in this analysis.

 ## Memory Usage